Archaeological Value Hearings Explained

 The Executive Director’s recommendation is based on the assessment of whether the place:

-• Provides information of part activity in the State; and
+• provides information of past activity in the State; and

 This assessment is made after Heritage Victoria research the history of the place.